motoras/kekbit/README.md

 ## Basic Concepts

 #### Persistent data channels
-* Are a mechanism to sequentially persist data at a very fast rate
+* A mechanism to sequentially persist data at a very fast rate
 * They are **writer bound** - it is a writer which creates them and specify the particular structure of a channel such size, maximum record length, or timeout
 * They have a fixed predefined capacity which cannot be changed.
 * Once a channel is closed, full, or abandoned it will never be used again for writing.